kamranmuazzam/aca-demia/pages/Nasal Polyp.md

-definition:: soft tissue masses (teardrop-shaped, non-neoplastic) that arises from the mucous membranes of the nose and paranasal sinuses.
+- #definition soft tissue masses (teardrop-shaped, non-neoplastic) that arises from the mucous membranes of the nose and paranasal sinuses.
 - usually due to chronic inflmmation
 - Epidemiology
 	- Bilateral (usually)